 Consider the different people you interact with during the working day, and what clothing is most appropriate in each of those settings.
 Do you tend to wear the same types of outfits regardless of who you’re interacting with, or do you tailor your clothing choices to your audience?

 If you regularly interact with different types of people throughout your day — which is often the case for entrepreneurs, consultants and salespeople — make sure you have a headshot that fits each of your audiences.
-Instead of trying to split the difference with an outfit that doesn’t fit any scenario well, book a Standard Studio Session or Platinum Combo Session, which allows for multiple outfits and backdrops.
+Instead of trying to match all possible professional scenarios to one outfit for your headshots, make sure to get multiple photos in different outfits.
+That strategy guarantees that you’re always wearing the right clothes in your professional headshot.

 Opt for Suit-Inspired Silhouettes